awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

                   - "comprehend:DetectSentiment"
                 Resource: "*"

-  # 2. The inline bot definition depends on the IAM role.
+  # 2. Inline bot definition which depends on the IAM role
-  # The bot definition combines all child resources into one CFN resource.
+  # The bot definition consists of combining all the child resources into one CFN resource.
-  # This includes Locales, Intents, Slots, SlotTypes.
+  # This includes Locales, Intents, Slots, and SlotTypes.
   BookTripTemplateBot:
     DependsOn: BotRuntimeRole
     Type: AWS::Lex::Bot